 When does the Restriction Period on you dealing in TESOP shares expire?

-The Restriction Period on you dealing in various TESOP 97 and TESOP 99 shares may have expired during 2001/2002, depending on your circumstances.
+The Restriction Period on you dealing in various TESOP 97 and TESOP 99 shares may have expired during 2002/03, depending on your circumstances.

-To find out when the Restriction Period expires, see Restriction Periods.
+To find out when the Restriction Period expires: visit the restriction section of this document